KaitDiLorenzo/CodeChallenges/README.md

 # Code Challenges

 > Holds a bunch of the code challenges I've done for fun/practice.
+My favorite solutions are in **bold**.

 | Problem                                                                                         | Solution                                                                       |
 | ----------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |